mnalevanko/all-weather-for-noobs/README.md

 <h2> Navigating the Files </h2>

+There are two separate things to be aware of here: the research workflow, which is a mix of Excel and Python, and the output workflow, which is the systematization of insights gained from research.

-The workflow is something like this:
+The research workflow is something like this:

 <ol>
 	<li> Use series_getter.py to download price data for ETFs from Yahoo!
 Finance.
 This will output them to CSV, which I copied and pasted over to data/all-weather.xlsx</li>